Spolaa/freedom-template/DOCUMENTATION.md

     - *.on-scroll* Cookie name come create just user navigate or scroll page
     - *.accept* Cookie come create just user click button.
 Required a button with id *#cookie-btn*

+If you need to delet cookie and create new there is a js mehtod: *eraseCookie*.
+Just invoke before method *setCookie*.

 ## Navbar